AtenDesignGroup/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

 ---
 syncID: 84457ead9b964c8d916eacde9f271ec7
 title: "Assessing Spectrometer Accuracy using Validation Tarps with Python"
-description: "Learn to analyze the difference between rasters taken a few days apart to assess the uncertainty between days."
+description: "Test - Learn to analyze the difference between rasters taken a few days apart to assess the uncertainty between days."
 dateCreated: 2017-06-21
 authors: Tristan Goulden
 contributors:
 estimatedTime:
 packagesLibraries: numpy, gdal, matplotlib
 topics: hyperspectral-remote-sensing, remote-sensing
 languagesTool: python
 dataProduct:
 code1: Python/remote-sensing/uncertainty/hyperspectral-validation.ipynb
 tutorialSeries: rs-uncertainty-py-series
 urlTitle: hyperspectral-validation-py
 ---

 In this tutorial we will learn how to retrieve relfectance curves from a pre-specified coordainte in a NEON AOP HDF5 file, learn how to read a tab delimited text file, retrieve bad band window indexes and mask portions of a reflectance curve, plot reflectance curves on a graph and save the file, gain an understanding of some sources of uncertainty in NIS data.

 <div id="ds-objectives" markdown="1">